 A survey of American history from the perspective of the environment, beginning with the biological and cultural invasion of the New World in 1492 and ending with current environmental problems and their historical roots.
 Topics include Native American vs. Euro-American views of nature, the impact of changing economic systems on the environment, and the impact of the landscape on various American cultures.
 Counts as one unit of social science credit.
 (Not offered 2013-14).

 The interconnections between feminism and ecology.
 Ecofeminism explores the links between systems of domination such as sexism, racism, economic exploitation and the ecological crisis.
 We will assess criticism of ecofeminism and evaluate the potential of this philosophy for political practice.
 Meets the Critical Perspectives: Diverse Cultures and Critiques requirement.
-Meets the Critical Perspectives: Social Inequality requirement.
+May meet either the Critical Perspectives: Global Cultures or Social Inequality requirement.

 Also listed as Feminist & Gender Studies 215.